 The cannabis plant is broken down into two different species – hemp and cannabis or marijuana.
 Each plant possesses a different concentration of cannabinoids.
-Depending on what type of final CBD product a manufacturer wants to produce will determine which plant they extract cannabinoids from.
+For CBD without any THC, all of the cannabinoids are extracted from the hemp plant.

 Cannabinoids are taken from the plants via a process of CO2 extraction.
 During this process, other parts of the plant are also obtained, such as the terpenes and flavonoids.
 Once the compounds and other parts of the plant are extracted, a manufacturer will further refine the process, so that the final CBD product contains certain cannabinoids or other plant parts.
 This refining process is the ultimate determinant for whether or not a product will be CBD isolate, or full or broad spectrum.

 Consumers who want the full benefits of CBD in its purest form will want to choose the products labeled as CBD isolates.
 CBD isolates are created when manufacturers remove all other cannabinoid compounds found in the hemp plant, and also the terpenes, flavonoids, and parts of the plant.
 Manufacturers typically produce CBD isolates from the hemp plant, since the hemp plant is naturally low in THC cannabinoids.